project-team-CMPE207/term_project/README.md

 * any communications that occurs between server and client
 * logic for receiving files from peers (upload_from_peer.php)
 * logic for receiving update/delete notifications from peers (notify_from_peer.php)
-* logic for storing files on your server
 * logic for storing the file on your server(in DB or on FS; directory and filename etc.)
 * logic for keeping track of picture info associated with the files(recommended to keep records in MySQL)